-Enter the measure total calcium level and albumin level into the calculator to determine the adjusted calcium level.
+Enter the measured total calcium level and measured albumin level into the calculator to estimate the adjusted (corrected) calcium level.

 Adjusted Calcium Formula